Robotics-Club-IIT-BHU/gym-iOTA/README.md

 # gym-iOTA
 This is an Open-AI gym environment developed with a modular bot platform named '**iOTA**'.
 The motive of this gym is to allow us to test out and develop Algorithms for such a MultiAgent System.
 This is further used to learn heirarchial planning of such a MultiAgent systems to develop a generalized swarm behaviour in the robots (i.e., Colabortively working towards achieving a objective).
-This is an project that is being developed under the **RoBoReg division of the Robotics Club, IIT Varanasi.**
+This is an project that is being developed under the **RoBoReG division of the Robotics Club, IIT Varanasi.**

 Here the robot is designed in *SolidWorks* and being Simulated in *pybullet*.
 <p align="center"><img src="media/Random.gif"/></p><br/>